J. E. B. Seely, 1st Baron Mottistone: Later career

 Seely relinquished his temporary rank of major-general on 14 January 1919.
 He was appointed Under-Secretary of State for Air and President of the Air Council in 1919, again under Winston Churchill (Secretary of State for War).
 However, he resigned both posts at the end of 1919 after the Government refused to create a Secretary of State for Air (as it later did).
 In June 1920, he was one of three candidates for the post of Governor-General of Australia presented to the Australian prime minister Billy Hughes, along with Lord Forster and Lord Donoughmore.

-Like many Lloyd George Liberals, Seely lost his seat at Ilkeston at the November 1922 General Election.
-He retired from the army on 25 August 1923, with the honorary rank of major-general.
+Like many Lloyd George Liberals, Seely lost his seat at Ilkeston at the November 1922 general election.
+He retired from the army on 25 August 1923, with the honorary rank of major-general, which had been granted to him on 17 December 1919.
 Seely was also a Colonel of the Territorial Army, an Honorary Colonel of 72nd (Hampshire), an Honorary Air Commander Auxiliary Air Force.

-Seely returned to Parliament as a member of the reunited Liberal Party for the Isle of Wight at the December 1923 General Election, which saw a hung Parliament in which the Liberals supported the first Labour Government under Ramsay MacDonald.
+Seely returned to Parliament as a member of the reunited Liberal Party for the Isle of Wight at the December 1923 general election, which saw a hung parliament in which the Liberals supported the first Labour Government under Ramsay MacDonald.
 In May 1924, however, Churchill (then out of Parliament, and who had recently left the Liberal Party to become an independent "Constitutionalist", prior to rejoining the Conservatives after his return to the Commons in 1924) listed Seely in a letter to Conservative leader Stanley Baldwin as one of his group of Liberal MPs who would vote against the Labour government, and a month later mentioned Seely as a likely Liberal Conservative.
 Indeed, according to historian Chris Wrigley, Seely's political trajectory was similar to that of Churchill's (i.e. a Conservative in 1900, joining the Liberals a few years later, then becoming a Conservative again in the 1920s).
-Seely lost his seat again at the 1924 General Election, at which the Liberals suffered heavy losses.
-Seely vehemently opposed the General Strike of 1926.
+Seely lost his seat again at the 1924 general election, at which the Liberals suffered heavy losses.
+Seely vehemently opposed the general strike of 1926.

 He was made Chairman of the National Savings Committee in 1926, a post he served in until 1943, the same year he became vice-president until his death.
 During this time he was asked by the Government to conduct the publicity in regard to the conversion of the 5% war loan.
 According to The Times, "in the Second World War the activities of the National Savings Committee were largely extended and became a vital part of the national war effort."
 He continued to have an influential role in domestic politics.

 Seely was granted the Freedom of the City of Portsmouth in 1927.